 If you’re expecting this gun to operate like an AR-15 in terms of recoil, you’re going to be sorely disappointed.

 In some ways, this gun is more fun to shoot than an AR-15 because of the increased amount of recoil.
 It’s definitely more challenging.

 If you like a challenge, you’ll probably enjoy the CZ Scorpion Micro.

 Overall, I really like it.

-I like the CZ Scorpion Micro as a novelty or movie gun as I like to call it.
-The CZ Scorpion Micro has been in a lot of movies and it’s a cool looking futuristic Hollywood gun.
+I like the CZ Scorpion Micro as a novelty or movie gun, as I like to call it.
+The CZ Scorpion Micro has been in many movies, and it’s a cool-looking futuristic Hollywood gun.